 Star Wars RPG (D6) – A look back at a favourite

 The Star Wars RPG D6 system is for me one of the best to teach, and easy to learn, game systems out there.
 Using the films Star Wars IV-VI as a backdrop, it’s largely outside of the Expanded Universe (but see later 🙂 !).
 II’ve probably used this game to introduce more people to RPGs than any other.
 Nearly everyone has seen one of the Star Wars films in some shape or form.
 The background is instantly familiar to most people.
 It takes only a few minutes to create a character.
 And, by using Force points, any PC can be a hero.
-I’m writing this as part of the RPGBA May 2014 log carnival.

 The Star Wars RPG used a simple D6 dice pool derived from the Ghostbusters RPG.
 See my previous post for thoughts on that game, but first a brief history of the Star Wars RPG.